ceph/ceph/doc/rados/configuration/ceph-conf.rst

  Configuring Ceph
 ==================

 When Ceph services start, the initialization process activates a series of daemons that run in the background.
-A :term:`Ceph Storage Cluster` runs at a minimum three types of daemons:
+A :term:`Ceph Storage Cluster` runs at least three types of daemons:

 - :term:`Ceph Monitor` (``ceph-mon``)
 - :term:`Ceph Manager` (``ceph-mgr``)
 - :term:`Ceph OSD Daemon` (``ceph-osd``)

 Ceph Storage Clusters that support the :term:`Ceph File System` also run at least one :term:`Ceph Metadata Server` (``ceph-mds``).
-Clusters that support :term:`Ceph Object Storage` run Ceph RADOS Gateway daemons (``radosgw``) as well.
+Clusters that support :term:`Ceph Object Storage` run Ceph RADOS Gateway daemons (``radosgw``).

 Each daemon has a number of configuration options, each of which has a default value.
 You may adjust the behavior of the system by changing these configuration options.
 Be careful to understand the consequences before overriding default values, as it is possible to significantly degrade the performance and stability of your cluster.
-Also note that default values sometimes change between releases, so it is best to review the version of this documentation that aligns with your Ceph release.
+Note too that default values sometimes change between releases.
+For this reason, it is best to review the version of this documentation that applies to your Ceph release.

 Option names
 ============

-All Ceph configuration options have a unique name consisting of words formed with lower-case characters and connected with underscore (``_``) characters.
+Each of the Ceph configuration options has a unique name that consists of words formed with lowercase characters and connected with underscore characters (``_``).

-When option names are specified on the command line, either underscore (``_``) or dash (``-``) characters can be used interchangeable (e.g., ``--mon-host`` is equivalent to ``--mon_host``).
+When option names are specified on the command line, underscore (``_``) and dash (``-``) characters can be used interchangeably (for example, ``--mon-host`` is equivalent to ``--mon_host``).

-When option names appear in configuration files, spaces can also be used in place of underscore or dash.
-We suggest, though, that for clarity and convenience you consistently use underscores, as we do throughout this documentation.
+When option names appear in configuration files, spaces can also be used in place of underscores or dashes.
+However, for the sake of clarity and convenience, we suggest that you consistently use underscores, as we do throughout this documentation.

 Config sources
 ==============

-Each Ceph daemon, process, and library will pull its configuration from several sources, listed below.
-Sources later in the list will override those earlier in the list when both are present.
+Each Ceph daemon, process, and library pulls its configuration from one or more of the several sources listed below.
+Sources that occur later in the list override those that occur earlier in the list (when both are present).

 - the compiled-in default value
 - the monitor cluster's centralized configuration database
 - a configuration file stored on the local host
 - environment variables
-- command line arguments
+- command-line arguments
-- runtime overrides set by an administrator
+- runtime overrides that are set by an administrator

-One of the first things a Ceph process does on startup is parse the configuration options provided via the command line, environment, and local configuration file.
-The process will then contact the monitor cluster to retrieve configuration stored centrally for the entire cluster.
-Once a complete view of the configuration is available, the daemon or process startup will proceed.
+One of the first things a Ceph process does on startup is parse the configuration options provided via the command line, via the environment, and via the local configuration file.
+Next, the process contacts the monitor cluster to retrieve centrally-stored configuration for the entire cluster.
+After a complete view of the configuration is available, the startup of the daemon or process will commence.

 .. _bootstrap-options:

 Bootstrap options
 -----------------

-Some configuration options affect the process's ability to contact the monitors, to authenticate, and to retrieve the cluster-stored configuration.
+Bootstrap options are configuration options that affect the process's ability to contact the monitors, to authenticate, and to retrieve the cluster-stored configuration.
 For this reason, these options might need to be stored locally on the node, and set by means of a local configuration file.
-These options include the
+These options include the following:
-following:

 .. confval:: mon_host
 .. confval:: mon_host_override

 - :confval:`mon_dns_srv_name`
-- ``mon_data``, ``osd_data``, ``mds_data``, ``mgr_data``, and
+- :confval:`mon_data`, :confval:`osd_data`, :confval:`mds_data`,
-  similar options that define which local directory the daemon stores its data in.
+  :confval:`mgr_data`, and similar options that define which local directory the daemon stores its data in.
-- :confval:`keyring`, :confval:`keyfile`, and/or :confval:`key`, which can be used to
+- :confval:`keyring`, :confval:`keyfile`, and/or :confval:`key`, which can be
-  specify the authentication credential to use to authenticate with the monitor.
+  used to specify the authentication credential to use to authenticate with the monitor.
 Note that in most cases the default keyring location is in the data directory specified above.

-In most cases, the default values of these options are suitable.
-There is one exception to this: the :confval:`mon_host` option that identifies the addresses of the cluster's monitors.
-When DNS is used to identify monitors, a local Ceph configuration file can be avoided entirely.
+In most cases, there is no reason to modify the default values of these options.
+However, there is one exception to this: the :confval:`mon_host` option that identifies the addresses of the cluster's monitors.
+But when DNS is used to identify monitors, a local Ceph configuration file can be avoided entirely.

 Skipping monitor config
 -----------------------